l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

 combined with honest education and training.
 Both of which most of us were not given before being exposed to it.

+And their generated responses sound very plausible and confident;
+because that is what they were trained on.
+Few people write and publish content when they are severely doubting themselves.

+This is likely obvious to you if you found your way to my blog; but it is *not* obvious to society at large, still.

 #### The limitations are glaring

 At the time of this writing, even the latest and expensive "frontier"